Hike Okla mountain for a panorama of Gjevillvatnet lake

 Snydda peak sits on top of Okla mountain offering stunning views of Gjevillvatnet lake and surrounds.
 Making the trek to the top at 1,580 m.a.s.l. is a classic journey for locals and visitors alike.

 The trail begins by Langoddsætra on the south side of Gjevillvatnet lake.
-There is parking available.
+There is a small parking lot there.

 From the road, the first part of the trail is marked.
 You’ll ascend quickly as you follow the Engelsbekken stream up through the birch woods.
 Once you are past the treeline, the terrain flattens out and is easy to cross.

-To return, take the same path back.
-Alternatively, descend to the southwest before following the trail east over Stenhøa ridge above Mjølkskåla and Korgtjønna ponds before rejoining the trail you took on the ascent.
+On the way back you can descend to the southwest before following the trail east over Stenhøa ridge above Mjølkskåla and Korgtjønna ponds before rejoining the trail you took on the ascent.

 Where to stay